 The results are depicted in Fig. \ref{fig:poar_Omnirobot_results}.
 The legends of curve denote the weights assigned to different state representation models.
 For instance, \emph{a10r5f1d2} denotes $w_{autoencoder}, w_{reward}, w_{forward}, w_{domain} = 10, 5, 1, 2$.
 Table \ref{tab:policy_regrets} is a quantitative analysis of Fig. \ref{fig:poar_Omnirobot_results}.

-We can see that POAR outperforms the RL baselines in terms of sample efficiency according to \emph{Policy Regret}\footnote{Policy regret, defined as the difference between the cumulative reward of the optimal policy and that gathered by $\pi$. $\int$\emph{target reward} $- \mathbb{E}[r^{\pi}(s)] \mathrm{d}s$.
-A smaller policy regret means a better sample efficiency}, stability and final rewards.
-By comparing the deviation and the smoothness of the curves, we can denote that POAR is more robust.
-Surprisingly, PPO with LSTM policy \cite{c22} doesn't quite exhibit an excellent performance in this sequential task as expected, probably due to the curse of dimensionality.
+We can denote that POAR outperforms SOTA RL algorithms in terms of sample efficiency (evaluated with \emph{Policy Regret}\footnote{Policy regret, defined as the difference between the cumulative reward of the optimal policy and that gathered by $\pi$. $\int$\emph{target reward} $- \mathbb{E}[r^{\pi}(s)] \mathrm{d}s$.
+A smaller policy regret indicates a better sample efficiency.}), stability and final rewards.
+By comparing the variation and smoothness of the curves, we conclude that POAR improves stability and enhance robustness of convergence.
+On the contrary, PPO with LSTM policy \cite{graves2012long} fail to exhibit an excellent performance in this sequential task as expected (due to the curse of dimensionality\cite{bellman1966dynamic}).
 Contrarily, thanks to the fact that POAR is equipped with forward, inverse, reward and domain resemblance priors, it can thus efficiently model the environment space and capture the dynamical changes within time steps.

 Fig. \ref{Com3} compares POAR to the decoupling strategy with both split and combination mode.
-During early training stages, decoupling strategies show a strong sample efficiency regardless of split or combination mode.
+During early training stages, decoupling strategies demonstrate a strong sample efficiency regardless of split or combination mode.
 However, they suffer from over-fitting over the state representation at the final stage of RL training, due to the lack of exploration.
-In addition, it is the abundant pre-sampling that guarantees the convergence rate at the beginning of training for decoupling strategies, otherwise the bias as illustrated in Fig. \ref{Decoupling_lack} can't be overcome.
+In addition, the abundant pre-sampling guarantees the convergence rate at the beginning of training for decoupling strategies, otherwise the bias as illustrated in Fig. \ref{Decoupling_lack} is difficult to overcome.
 Thus generally, POAR exhibits better sample efficiency, since the sampled data is leveraged to train both SRL and RL models.

 We also compare performance on a more complex and dynamic environment \emph{Jaka}, in which the robot tries to push the button on the ground.
 Results in Fig. \ref{Jaka} show that ground-truth coordinate is an informative enough state representation from which we can train an efficient agent.
 Thus it explains why the model with \emph{domain resemblance} can outperform the one without, since a more structural perception of the environment space is built into the states.